liamzdenek/ferment-ai/memory-bank/ecs-migration-guide.md

 - Provide methods for creating and managing processes
 - Publish events and notify systems
 - Serialize and deserialize the full state
+- Delegate operations to specialized manager classes

+### Manager Classes Implementation

+The specialized manager classes will:
+- Have a single responsibility
+- Provide a clear API for their specific functionality
+- Maintain their own internal state
+- Publish events when their state changes
+- Validate inputs and handle errors appropriately

 ### Module Implementation